Yandex Cloud

 • To switch the master to one of the quorum replicas, leave the Choose master host automatically option enabled.

-• To switch the master to a specific replica, disable the Choose master host automatically option and then select the replica from the drop-down list.
+• To switch the master to a specific replica, disable the Choose master host automatically option and select the required replica from the drop-down list.

 4. Click Switch.